-(Pre Requisite: Mathematics, Control Systems) 3
+EICX 22ROBOTICS AND AUTOMATIONLTPC(Pre Requisite: Mathematics, Control Systems)3003

-- To study the various parts of robots and fields of robotics. - To study the various kinematics and inverse kinematics of robots. • - To study the Euler, Lagrangian formulation of Robot dynamics. - To study the trajectory planning for robot.
+- To study the various parts of robots and fields of robotics. - To study the various kinematics and inverse kinematics of robots. - To study the Euler, Lagrangian formulation of Robot dynamics. - To study the trajectory planning for robot. - To study the control of robots for some specific applications.